Moroccan Celery Salad with Dates, Almonds & Pecorino

 Why You Need This Celery Salad with Dates, Almonds & Pecorino

-While at first glance this salad might seem like an unexpected combination of ingredients, I want to assure you that it is pulling from a very classic combination in Moroccan cooking: sweet dates, crisp celery, tart lemon juice and nutty toasted almonds.
+While at first glance this salad might seem like an unexpected combination of ingredients, I assure you that it is pulling from a very classic combination in Moroccan cooking: sweet dates, crisp celery, tart lemon juice and nutty toasted almonds.

 The result feels exotic and playful, deeply flavorful yet incredibly simple to make.
-It’s alchemy at it’s finest.
+It’s alchemy at its finest.
 You’ll wish you had discovered this salad sooner.

 Ingredient Substitutions